nanobox-io/tag/README.md

 The idea behind Tag is that you mark nodes in your cluster as being members of subgroups called systems.
 You can have a load balancer system, a virtual ip system, a worker system, a queue system, basically anything you can create can be a system.
 Those systems have scripts associated with them that are run when the cluster agrees that certain events have happened, for example a node going offline.
 Those scripts are passed any data that applies to the node that Tag is running on.

 ## Let's get real
 Lets see how this works in real life.
 Say you now work at FooBar co., and have a cluster of [nginx](http://nginx.org) proxies for the production api which allows customers, to order widgets (go ecommerce!).
 Your boss assigned you to ensure that the api is available even if one of the nginx nodes is offline.
-There are a couple of options you could go with, but you decided to go with Tag because you had recently read about other people sucessfully using it and wanted to give it a shot.
+There are a couple of options you could go with, but you decided to go with Tag because you had recently read about other people successfully using it and wanted to give it a shot.

 ```bash
 ## install lit, the npm of luvit!